 Places to stay:

-Kuah: Staying at the port of Kuah is easy and simple, it’s where you get off the boat from the mainland and is teeming with cheap accommodation for backpackers on a budget on this sometimes expensive island.
-It is also arguably the best place to rent motorbikes or cars on the island.
+Kuah: Kuah is the biggest port town on the island and staying here is easy and simple.
+It’s where you get off the boat from the mainland and the town teeming with cheap accommodation for backpackers on a budget on this sometimes expensive island.
+There are few high end hotels, couple of mid-range hotels and some budget guest houses.
+It is also arguably the best place to rent motorbikes or cars on the island, you’ll also be near to shopping malls, yacht club and ferry terminal.

 Cenang Beach – probably the best place to stay for the backpacker!